mhostetter/galois/README.md

 ### Polynomial construction

-The `galois` package supports polynomials over Galois fields with the `galois.Poly` class. `galois.Poly` does not subclass `np.ndarray` but instead contains a `GFArray` of coefficients as an attribute (implements the "has-a", not "is-a", architecture).
+The `galois` package supports polynomials over Galois fields with the `galois.Poly` class. `galois.Poly` does not subclass `np.ndarray` but instead contains a `FieldArray` of coefficients as an attribute (implements the "has-a", not "is-a", architecture).

-Polynomials can be created by specifying the polynomial coefficients as either a `GFArray` or an "array-like" object with the `field` keyword argument.
+Polynomials can be created by specifying the polynomial coefficients as either a `FieldArray` or an "array-like" object with the `field` keyword argument.

 ```python